Watch How to Be a Helpful Reviewer for more suggestions on reviewing.

 - If there were some common problems at the basic writing level (spelling/grammar, poor word choice, awkward sentence structures), please describe the type of problem including the location of one instance.

-- The most helpful action you can take is to rate the document accurately according to the rubric.
+- The most helpful action you can take is to rate the submission accurately according to the rubric.

-- Be careful to read the rating descriptions fully and assign ratings that match up with what is in the document.
+- Be careful to read the rating descriptions fully and assign ratings that match up with what is in your peer's work.

-- Giving someone a higher (or lower) rating than they deserve is not helpful to the student you are reviewing and can have a negative effect on your grade.
+- Giving someone a higher (or lower) rating than they deserve is not helpful to the peer you are reviewing and can have a negative effect on your grade.

 Be open-minded about style

-- Unless instructed otherwise, there is no one way for each paper to be written.
-For example, the paper doesn’t have to be formal or informal.
+- Unless instructed otherwise, there is no one way for each paper to be written or assignment to be completed.
+For example, the paper doesn’t have to be formal or informal unless specified by the instructor.

-- Ask yourself: did you understand the paper, did you believe the argument, and did you learn something?
+- Ask yourself: did you understand the submission, did you believe the argument, and did you learn something?
 There are many ways for students to communicate a strong argument.

 Remember, you are being graded on your reviewing